Shark Island concentration camp: Death toll

 The precise number of deaths at the camp are unknown.
 A report by the German Imperial Colonial Office estimated 7,682 Herero and 2,000 Nama dead at all camps in German South West Africa, of which a significant portion died at Shark Island.
-A military official at the camp estimated 1,032 out of 1,795 prisoners held at the camp in September 1906 having died, it is estimated that eventually only 245 of these prisoners survived.
+A military official at the camp estimated 1,032 out of 1,795 prisoners held at the camp in September 1906 had died, and ultimately only 245 of these prisoners survived.
 In December 1906, an average of 8.5 prisoners died per day.
-By March 1907, according to records that do exist, 1,203 Nama prisoners had died on the island.
-The over-all figure for deaths at the camp has been estimated as being as many as 3,000.
+By March 1907, according to records, 1,203 Nama prisoners had died on the island.
+The overall figure for deaths at the camp has been estimated to be as high as 3,000.
 Combined with deaths amongst prisoners held elsewhere in Lüderitz bay, the total may well exceed 4,000.

 The vast majority of these prisoners died through preventable diseases such as typhoid and scurvy exacerbated by malnutrition, over-work and the unsanitary conditions in the camps.

-Medical investigation
+Medical experimentation

 In 1906, research was conducted by the doctor Eugen Fischer, later a prominent Nazi scientist, on the skulls of dead prisoners and on prisoners with scurvy by Dr. Bofinger.
-In 2001 a number of these skulls were returned from German institutions to Namibia.
+In 2001, a number of these skulls were returned from German institutions to Namibia.
 The captured women were forced to boil heads of their dead inmates (some of whom may have been their relatives or acquaintances) and scrape remains of their skin and eyes with shards of glass, preparing them for examinations by German universities.